petermacp/mlw.public.health.group/README.md

   - Be mindful when forwarding emails - did the orginal sender want to have their email sent to someone else?
-  - Make sure email addressed are spelled correctly, and beware of autocompleting addresses - check the “TO” list twice before pressing “Send”
+  - Make sure email addressed are spelled correctly, and beware of autocompleting addresses - check the “To” and “CC” lists twice before pressing “Send”
   - ***Do not*** send any personally-identifying information about study participants by email